Is Morocco Good for Solo Travelling? Everything You Need to Know

 Tips for a Smooth Solo Trip to Morocco

 - Pack modest, breathable clothing that’s culturally respectful and suitable for the (often) warm Moroccan weather.
-If you’re heading into the High Atlas, you’ll need cold climate gear!
+If you’re heading into the High Atlas, you’ll need cold-weather gear!

 - Buy travel insurance covering medical expenses, theft and travel cancellations – it could end up saving you thousands.